What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 Is a weekend in Budapest enough?

-Budapest is a beautiful city with a lot to offer, but two days is definitely not enough time to do it justice.
-If you have just a weekend in Budapest, you’ll need to carefully plan your time in order to make the most of it.
+Even though very limited, a weekend in Budapest is enough time to get a grasp of the city, start to fall in love with the relaxed charm it conveys, and visit some of the most important landmarks.
+Of course, if you have just a weekend in Budapest, you’ll need to carefully plan your time in order to make the most of it.

 Is the Budapest travel card useful for a two-day trip?

 The Budapest travel card is a great way to see the city if you’re only there for a short period of time.
 With the card, you can easily hop on and off public transportation and visit many of the key sights without having to worry about individual tickets.

 Plus, the card offers discounts at certain attractions, stores, and restaurants.
 If you’re only in Budapest for two days, the travel card is definitely worth considering.
 You can also use it to get to the city from Budapest Airport.

 We purchased the 72-hour card, but if you are staying only 2 days in Budapest, you can buy the 48-hour one.